-During 1980’s and in the beginning of 90’s, the size of the front wheels of the time-trial bikes were 650c, unlike today’s bicycles.
+During the 1980s and at the beginning of the ’90s, the size of the front wheels of the time-trial bikes was 650c, unlike today’s bicycles.

 Did you notice the model of the rear wheel?
 It is Comete.
 It was so popular to name things “comet” in the late 80s, because of the last visit of the Halley’s Comet in 1986.